Piorkos/wearable-sensor-device/README.md

 2. Read data from the memory and send it via serial port to the computer.
 3. Erase data from the memory.

-UI is composed from display and 2 buttons.
+Core of this device is a **Cortex-M** microcontroller.
+It captures data from sensors via **I2C**.
+Two buttons, connected via **GPIO**, allow to switch between functions.
+OLED display provide information to the user about current state and possible functions.

 <p align="center">
   <img width="600" src="/img/readme_erase_data.jpg" />